LuanRT/YouTube.js/README_v2.md

 ## Browser Usage
 To use YouTube.js in the browser you must proxy requests through your own server.
 You can see our simple reference implementation in Deno in [`examples/browser/proxy/deno.ts`](https://github.com/LuanRT/YouTube.js/tree/main/examples/browser/proxy/deno.ts).

 You may provide your own fetch implementation to be used by YouTube.js.
-Which we will use here to modify and send the requests to through our proxy.
-See [`examples/browser/web`](https://github.com/LuanRT/YouTube.js/tree/main/examples/browser/web) for an simple example using [Vite](https://vitejs.dev/).
+Which we will use here to modify and send the requests through our proxy.
+See [`examples/browser/web`](https://github.com/LuanRT/YouTube.js/tree/main/examples/browser/web) for a simple example using [Vite](https://vitejs.dev/).

 ```ts
 // Pre-bundled version for the web